espm-157/website/content/policies.md

 of projects involving real data are a required part of the course.
 You may work alone or with a single partner on all projects.

-Assignments are due Monday night by 11:59 pm Pacific Time.
+Assignments are due by 11:59 pm Pacific Time on the day indicated.
 Assignments should be submitted as instructed.

 ## Grading